ltrgoddard/thesis/temp.markdown

 historicist criticism itself reacts.
 In one of his clearest statements of aesthetic principle, Prynne writes that ‘no poet has or can have clean hands, because clean hands are themselves a fundamental contradiction.
-Clean hands do no worthwhile work.’[^503] That his choice of metaphor is bodily neatly illustrates the point in question.
+Clean hands do no worthwhile work.’[^506] That his choice of metaphor is bodily neatly illustrates the point in question.
 Poems do not get written without hands, and those hands inevitably do other things, from eating hamburgers to filling in ballot papers.
-This is something, Prynne claims, that he ‘ha\[s\] believed throughout \[his\] writing career’.[^504] Scholars of Prynne’s work owe it to the truth of the first quotation not to take that of the second on trust. \newpage
+This is something, Prynne claims, that he ‘ha\[s\] believed throughout \[his\] writing career’.[^507] Scholars of Prynne’s work owe it to the truth of the first quotation not to take that of the second on trust. \newpage

 Postscript
 ==========

-Two weeks prior to the submission date for this thesis, the unprecedentedly extensive *Paris Review* interview discussed in its Conclusion was published in the United States.
-While individual observations have been incorporated into the thesis where especially relevant, no substantial attempt has been made to revise the text based on the interview as a whole.
-It is hoped that the interview will serve as a validating companion piece to this thesis rather than a nullification of its findings. \newpage
+Two weeks prior to the submission date for this thesis, the *Paris Review* interview discussed in its Conclusion was published, representing an ‘edited fragment’ of a much longer, 152,000-word transcript.[^508] The excerpt includes a substantial discussion of Prynne’s early career, including his relationships with Donald Davie, Charles Tomlinson and Cid Corman, and validates many of the judgements made on the basis of archival evidence in the present text.
+Had the interview been available earlier, this thesis may have spent less time on the basic details of Prynne’s early career, but it is hoped that it will nevertheless serve as a useful companion text to the full interview if it is ever released.
+While individual observations from the *Paris Review* excerpt have been incorporated into this thesis where relevant, often as footnotes, no substantial attempt has been made to revise the text as a whole. \newpage

 \setlength{\parindent}{0pt}